How is testicular cancer diagnosed?

 Some blood tests can help diagnose testicular tumors.
 Many testicular cancers make high levels of certain proteins called tumor markers, such as alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).
 When these tumor markers are in the blood, it suggests that there is a testicular tumor.

 Rises in AFP or HCG can also help doctors tell which type of testicular cancer it might be.
 Non-seminomas often raise AFP and/or HCG levels.
 Pure seminomas occasionally raise HCG levels but never AFP levels, so any increase in AFP means that the tumor has a non-seminoma component.
 (Tumors can be mixed and have areas of seminoma and non-seminoma.)
 Sertoli and Leydig cell tumors do not make these substances.
-These tumor marker levels may not be elevated if the tumor is small.
+Some cancers are too small to elevate levels of these tumor markers.

-A testicular tumor might also increase the levels of an enzyme called lactate dehydrogenase (LDH), although LDH levels can also be increased in conditions other than cancer.
+A testicular tumor might also increase the levels of an enzyme called lactate dehydrogenase (LDH).
+LDH levels can also be increased in conditions other than cancer.
 A high LDH level often (but not always) indicates widespread disease.

 Tumor marker tests sometimes are also used for other reasons, such as to help estimate how much cancer is present (see “How is testicular cancer staged?”), to follow the patient’s response to treatment, or to look for signs the tumor might have returned.